 Calf exercises, such as muscle flexing and heal-toe movements

 Calf exercises can be performed while sitting or lying down and don’t put tension on the thigh area, so they won’t affect the healing of your incision.

 Ultimately, though, the best way to prevent blood clots is to get up; get walking, and get moving.

 You should see smoother, tighter thighs almost immediately following your procedure, although initial results will be obscured by swelling and bruising.
 Once this swelling subsides, you’ll be able to enjoy the full results of your surgery.

 A thigh lift typically involves larger incisions.
-With proper scar care, scars will usually fade as much as they will after about one year.
+With proper scar care, scars will usually fade as much as they ever will, after about one year.
 It is important to begin scar care as soon as the wound closes to ensure the scars fade as much as possible.
 This is a trade-off, but most patients feel these are small compared to the large improvement in their self-confidence after surgery.

 Dr. Majewski will provide his recommendation for a scar gel that will encourage your scars to heal quickly.
 As with all scars, keep your scar out of direct sunlight.
 Always apply sunscreen if your scar will be exposed to sunlight - the SkinMedica Essential Defense Mineral Shield Broad Spectrum SPF 35 formula is specifically formulated for post-procedure sun protection.

 ARE RESULTS PERMANENT?